meteor-utilities/avatar/README.md

 Test App
 --------
-The app I use to test Avatar is available here:
+The app used to test Avatar is available here:
 https://github.com/bengott/avatar-tester

 How the package chooses an avatar
 ---------------------------------
 Given a user object or userId string, Avatar will retrieve the user's image with the following priority:
+  1. The user object's custom image URL (stored in the property defined by `Avatar.options.customImageProperty`)
-  1. Twitter
+  2. Twitter
-  2. Facebook
+  3. Facebook
-  3. Google
+  4. Google
-  4. GitHub
+  5. GitHub
-  5. Instagram
+  6. Instagram
-  6. Linkedin
+  7. Linkedin
-  7. Gravatar, which will try to return an avatar matching the user's email address/hash.
+  8. Gravatar, which will try to return an avatar matching the user's email address/hash.
 If it can't find one, then:
     - If `Avatar.options.fallbackType` is "initials", Gravatar returns a 404 (Not Found) response.
     - Else,
       - If `Avatar.options.gravatarDefault` is valid, Gravatar will return a default image (e.g. an identicon).
       - If `Avatar.options.gravatarDefault` is invalid or undefined, Gravatar will return either the image referenced by `Avatar.options.defaultImageUrl` or the included default image.
-  8. If no image can be retrieved, the user's initials will be shown.
+  9. If no image can be retrieved, the user's initials will be shown.
-  9. More to come...

 **Required Fields/Properties on the User Object**